 Each party may submit evidence and/or exhibits in support of its appeal; however, submissions are limited to the page limitations below.
 These page limitations exclude the findings or determination of the body from which the decision or finding is appealed, audit documents, property tax assessments, and formal appraisals from a licensed appraiser:

-For residential property tax appeals, each party is limited to submitting a total of 175 pages per assessment-year appealed, including any evidence from the record of the county board of equalization that the party intends to rely on;
+For residential property tax appeals, each party is limited to submitting a total of 175 pages per assessment-year appealed, including any evidence from the record of the county board of equalization not excluded as outlined above that the party intends to rely on;

-For commercial property tax appeals, each party is limited to submitting a total of 275 pages per assessment-year appealed, including any evidence from the record of the county board of equalization that the party intends to rely on;
+For commercial property tax appeals, each party is limited to submitting a total of 275 pages per assessment-year appealed, including any evidence from the record of the county board of equalization not excluded as outlined above that the party intends to rely on;

-For property tax exemption appeals, each party is limited to submitting a total of 375 pages, including any evidence from the record of the Department of Revenue that the party intends to rely on;
+For property tax exemption appeals, each party is limited to submitting a total of 375 pages, including any evidence from the record of the Department of Revenue not excluded as outlined above that the party intends to rely on;

-For Department of Revenue excise tax appeals, each party is limited to submitting a total of 500 pages, including any evidence from the record of the Department of Revenue that the party intends to rely on, if any;
+For Department of Revenue excise tax appeals, each party is limited to submitting a total of 500 pages, including any evidence from the record of the Department of Revenue not excluded as outlined above that the party intends to rely on, if any;

-For all other appeals, including appeals to reconvene a county board of equalization, each party is limited to submitting a total of 175 pages, including any evidence from the record of the body from which a decision is appealed, and which the party intends to rely on.
+For all other appeals, including appeals to reconvene a county board of equalization, each party is limited to submitting a total of 175 pages, including any evidence from the record of the body from which a decision is appealed and not excluded as outlined above, and which the party intends to rely on.

 A party may file a motion with the Board to submit evidence and/or exhibits up to 1,000 pages, which the Board will grant for good cause.
 Requests for submissions beyond 1,000 pages are strongly discouraged, and will only be granted if justice so requires.
 Exceeding the page limits without the board’s advance, written permission may result in the hearing being continued, or the exclusion of evidence beyond the page limits.